k3rs3d/ringfairy/README.md

 # `ringfairy` 🧚

 This is a webring generator written in Rust.
 It's similar to a static site generator, but specialized for webrings.

 Unlike most webrings which rely on some kind of server-side code (e.g. PHP, JS) to redirect visitors, this approach uses HTML redirects.
 The static approach allows for simpler hosting requirements (it can be hosted on Neocities, GitHub Pages, etc) since it eliminates the need for server-side processing.

 Updating the webring will require you to regenerate the whole thing.
 This is quick & simple, and shouldn't need to be done frequently.
-But it is an extra step which conventional server-side systems might not have, unless you automate it, such as through GitHub Actions.
+But it is an extra step which conventional server-side systems might not have, unless you automate it yourself.

-## 🔮 What's a Webring?
+## 🔮 What is a Webring?

 A webring is a collection of websites linked together in a loop.
 Each website contains links to the previous and next websites in the ring.
 If you navigate far enough, eventually you end up back where you started!